 - Clubs are ranked at each event based on the four best age grade placings they achieve.
-This produces a “Club of the Day”.
-At the Hagely Relays, our best four placings were 1st (15/16 boys), 1st (15/16 girls), 2nd (Masters Men) and 3rd (Senior Men).
-This placed us 3rd club behind University and Christchurch Avon (both of whom had four first placings).
+This produces a “Club of the Day” winner. eg. At the Hagley Relays, say our best four placings were 1st (Masters Women), 1st (15/16 girls), 2nd (Masters Men) and 3rd (Senior Men) it would give us 7 points and this would then be compared to other clubs results with the lowest score winning.

 - The winning club at each event is awarded 20 points, 2nd club 18 points, 3rd club 16 points, then 14, 12, 10, 8 etc.

 - The total of these event points show which club is leading at any stage throughout the season, and the total of all events will determine the ‘Club of the Year’.

 The current standings will be updated after each counting race.